panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ## 3. Example: things going wrong

-Let's suppose an alternative path starts at step 5 without using the triangulation technique.

-After faking in step 4, you decide to go directly to refactor phase and throw a flawed generic solution.
+Let's say I take an alternative approach at step 5.
+Without using the triangulation technique I go directly to refactor phase and throw a flawed generic solution.

 ### Step 5: refactor (alternative)